 The focus of this course is building and leading an effective project team whether it is domestic, global, or virtual.
-Emphasis will be placed on managing the high-performance project team, communications planning, team communications, performance reporting, and stakeholder management.
-Prerequisite: IBA 56070, IBA 56071, IBA 56072.
-Offered: St. Charles intermittently.
+Emphasis will be placed on managing the highperformance project team, communications planning, team communications, performance reporting, and stakeholder management.
+Prerequisite: IBA 56070; IBA 56071; IBA 56072.